laxminarsimha26/Team3-TaxPal-Personal-Finance-Tax-Estimator-for-Freelancers-/README.md

 Backend/.env

-Use your own local database credentials:
+Use your own local credentials:

 PORT=5000
 DB_HOST=localhost
 DB_USER=root
 DB_PASSWORD=your_mysql_password
 DB_NAME=taxpal
 SESSION_SECRET=your_session_secret

-⚠️ Important

-Do not copy a real password into this README.

-Do not commit .env to GitHub.
+⚠️ Keep .env private.
+Do not commit it to GitHub.

-4️⃣ Start Backend
+4. Start Backend

-From the Backend folder:
+From the Backend directory:

 node server.js

-Expected startup messages:
+Expected output:

 MySQL Connected
 Server running on port 5000

-5️⃣ Start Frontend
+5. Start Frontend

 Open a second terminal: